cyberpunk2073/vam-backstage/docs/Implementation.md

 ### First Launch

-1. The app auto-detects the VaM directory by searching upward from its own location (up to 5 levels), looking for an `AddonPackages` directory containing `.var` files.
+1. The app auto-detects the VaM directory by probing common locations around the app's working directory for an `AddonPackages` folder, and counts `.var` files under it for the welcome UI.
+Detection internals are covered in §11.
-2. A first-run wizard opens:
+2. A first-run wizard opens (see `FirstRun.jsx`):
+   - **Beta step**: Short beta disclaimer; user continues to welcome.
    - **Welcome step**: Shows detected VaM directory, `.var` file count, "Scan library" CTA, option to change directory.
-   - **Scanning step**: Animated progress through 6 phases — indexing files, reading manifests, building dependency graph, analyzing content, detecting leaves, finalizing database.
+   - **Scanning step**: Weighted progress across the four local-scan phases (see §11), followed by Hub metadata enrichment and a `hub-finalize` tail.
+   - **Unhandled step** (only if some `.var` files were skipped as unreadable): Summary of skipped files; user continues to setup or done.
-   - **Setup step** (if packages found): "Found X packages — Y direct, Z dependencies."
+   - **Setup step** (if at least one package was indexed): "Found X packages — Y direct, Z dependencies."
 Choice: "Hide dependency content" (recommended) vs "Keep everything visible."
    - **Done step**: Stats summary, "Open VaM Backstage."
 3. If no packages on disk, the setup step is skipped; auto-hide is enabled by default.